CarlitosDavid/fix-horiseon-code/README.md

 # fix-horiseon-code

-Horiseon html and css have a few mistake hidden in the code Horiseon code comes from are first coding bootcamp challenge. html and css already set but has a few minor mistake/correction to make webpage cleaner
+Horiseon html and css have a few mistake hidden in the code Horiseon code comes from coding bootcamp challenge. html and css already set but has a few minor mistake/correction to make webpage cleaner

 ## what I updated on html
-On <div class="content">
+On <!--div class="content"-->
 div id="search-engine-otimization" was missing and would not redirct when you click on header.

 ## what I updated on CSS